PedroGeometrias/beeCrowdExercises/README.md

 # beeCrowdExercises

 ## Overview
-Welcome to the repository for beeCrowd exercise solutions!
+Welcome to the repository for my beeCrowd exercise solutions.
 Here, you'll find solutions to various beeCrowd exercises in different programming languages that I find interesting at the moment.
 I divide the problems by the language that I used for the solution.
 Honestly, I've been hyper-focused on C for some time now, so that's the main go to for solutions.

 ## Getting Started